 Protein involved in the strengthening of synapses may have key role in neurodevelopmental disorders.
+Researchers at Rockefeller University have discovered the key role of ASTN2.

 Cerebellar purkinje cells with increased levels of ASTN2.
 Credit: Behesti et al. PNAS